bigcommerce/dev-docs/docs/api-docs/customers/customers-subscribers-overview.md

 ### Requests

-Requests on this endpoint require an array object for all create and update actions.
+`POST` and `PUT` requests on this endpoint require an array object.

 <!--
 title: "Update a Customer V3"